General

 Employers

-Q: What are the benefits of using a student freelancer?
+Q: What are the benefits of hiring students?

 • Students are bright and enthusiastic – businesses and individuals gain from getting access to high-level skills and cutting-edge research, and from the input of dynamic and fresh talent.